 HGSA Conference Staff

-Sidney is a second year master’s student in the Public History program.
-Her interests include 16th-18th century European social and political history, as well as promoting accessibility in public history programming.
-This is her first year assisting with the HGSA conference.
+Ashley is a second year master’s student in the Public History program and pursuing a graduate certificate in Cultural Resource Management.
+Her research interests include 19th-century U.S. history and public memory of the Civil War era.
+This is her second year assisting with the HGSA Conference.